Ex Astris Scientia

 Special praise goes to Jonathan Frakes, whose task as Commander Riker is to act as the prosecutor, the advocatus diaboli.
 He has no other choice because otherwise there would be no trial, and Louvois would have to rule by the book that Data is Starfleet's property.
 Naturally Riker is reluctant to try to convince Louvois that Data is nothing more than a machine, because he knows that this isn't true.
 But Riker grows with his role.
 With a strange blend of bitterness and pleasure in his face and his voice he flips the switch and turns Data off, thereby making a strong point.
 This is a highlight of the episode.
 Patrick Stewart as Captain Picard makes for another highlight.
 At first he responds hesitantly, almost bashfully to Riker's arguments.
 It almost seems he has lost the thread.
 But then rises from his seat and gives a most passionate closing argument: "[to Maddox] You see, he's met two of your three criteria for sentience, so what if he meets the third.
 Consciousness in even the smallest degree.
 What is he then?
 I don't know.
 Do you? [to Riker] Do you? [to Louvois] Do you?"

-"The Measure of a Man".
+There are just two points of criticism about "The Measure of a Man".
 The first is that Jean-Luc Picard shows his hard feelings towards Phillippa Louvois too openly and too often.
 While it is possible that he is still very much offended after ten years, at least I would have expected Picard to restrain himself from making frequent bitter remarks.
 Without being specific, he alludes to the Stargazer trial and to his low opinion of her six or seven times, even in the presence of Maddox.
 Louvois bears with him quite admirably, which may be because she has a crush on him.
 Well, perhaps Picard feels much the same and only hides it behind his resentment because he thinks it would not be appropriate.
 Still, he is becoming unnecessarily annoying.

 Rating: 9

-The Dauphin Stardate 42568.8: The Enterprise takes Salia, the future leader of Daled IV, and her guardian Anya back to their planet.
+Stardate 42568.8: The Enterprise takes Salia, the future leader of Daled IV, and her guardian Anya back to their planet.
 Wesley gets romantically involved with the young girl, but Anya strives to protect Salia from every potential danger and keeps her confined to her quarters.
 During a tour of the ship Anya turns out to be an allassomorph, a shapeshifter.
 When Salia secretly visits Wesley in his quarters, Anya morphs into a ferocious creature and threatens Wesley, whereupon Salia changes her shape too to defend him.
 Wesley is horrified at first but then overcomes his fears and gives Salia a proper goodbye when she leaves the ship.

 Well, this episode has some nice visual effects, namely the morphing of Salia and Anya as well as the spectacular planetscapes on the holodeck.
 But aside from that there is nothing special about "The Dauphin".
-Well, it's a cookie-cutter plot to start with (including the #1 TNG cliché: guests who conceal their true nature).
+It's a cookie-cutter plot to start with (including the #1 TNG cliché: guests who conceal their true nature).
 But most of all this episode suffers from its spiritless anticlimactic script.
 The shapeshifting abilities of Anya are given away too early, and it is really no surprise any more that Salia too is an alassomorph.
 We are waiting in vain for something unexpected to happen.
 Also, after she wanted to kill a sick crew member only because he posed a danger to Salia, Anya should make a lot more fuss about Salia not being in her quarters after her return.
 But instead of wreaking havoc on the Enterprise security team she just gives Picard a call, upon which the camera cuts to Wesley's romantic date with Salia, taking away the little bit of suspense that has just been created.
 When Anya later surprises the two in Wesley's quarters and Anya turns into a wild creature and so does Salia, I was almost hoping for some simple "King Kong vs. Godzilla" action just to beef up this boring episode.

 I have just two positive notes on "The Dauphin": The first is the nice touch that not only Deanna ("Their emotions do not fit who they are and what they're doing.") but also Worf ("Do not be fooled by her looks.
 The body is just a shell.") have presentiments while Picard and Riker both assume that everything is okay.
 The second is that Wesley comes across as a quite sympathetic and quite normal teenage boy.
 I can understand that he feels cheated when he learns that Salia is not humanoid.
 As he wants to pursue a career in Starfleet and in science, he must be ready for the unknown.
 But he is still a human being, and as such no one can expect him to fall in love with the unknown, and with someone who is not honest to him.